 Developers must inform customers committing to enroll of an estimated price, when the project is expected to come online and a contract term.
 An expression of interest does not require disclosure of these elements.
 For both the commitment to enroll and expression of interest, documentation must be either in the form of a physical signed document, or digital e-signature technology—see below.

-A complete community interest packet must include:
+A complete community interest packet must include the following forms with all completed fields:

 1. Summary Form